yurydelendik/quickjs/README.md

   support including modules, asynchronous generators and full Annex B support (legacy web compatibility).</li>

-<li>Passes nearly 100% of the ECMAScript Test Suite tests when selecting the ES2020 features.</li>
+<li>Passes nearly 100% of the ECMAScript Test Suite tests when selecting the ES2020 features.
+A summary is available at <a href="https://test262.report/">Test262 Report</a>.</li>

 <li> Can compile Javascript sources to executables with no external dependency.</li>